 Honestly I struggled with writing the copy for this page.
 I wanted to convey a sense of personality and some humor, lightly sprinkled with seriousness.
 I just like to have fun with life.
 I guess you have to be a bit laid back for that.
-After all, we do live in a cabin in the mountains, and really aren’t keen on large groups of people.
+After all, we do work and travel full-time in an RV, and really aren’t keen on large groups of people.
 Slow and easy.
-Running on mountain time means no stress.
+Running on our own time means no stress.
 No hustle and bustle.
 Plenty of time to explore, and be inspired.

 This laid back nature reflects the startup I'm building.
 The business name really is registered as Great Freakin Software Co.
 I didn’t name it that because we make great freakin software (even though we do).
 I named it that way to make a statement.
 Too often business’ get caught up in taking things so serious, that they lack personality.
 It’s personality that sells.
 It’s the trust gained from a potential client.
 It’s the connection that’s formed.

 Every time I hear that I think of the Petey Pablo song. 😂 Anyway, it’s just me.
 I'm a solopreneur.
 But sometimes I say we because saying me sounds weird in certain contexts.
 I mean does it really even matter?
 I probably say we because, even though I’m technically the only one running the company and writing the code, there are others.
 There’s my beautiful wife.
 I can’t even describe how patient this woman is, putting up with me again as I create another startup.